kpwbo/selenium/CONTRIBUTING.md

 Fixes #141
 ```

+Commits must respect the guidelines in order to be accepted.

 The first line must be meaningful as it's what people see when they
 run `git shortlog` or `git log --oneline`.